ahmet-dv/webdav/README.md

       - /srv/data: /dav/data
 ```

-If macvlan network is preferred, docker container can be accessed without any port forwarding requirement.
+If macvlan network is preferred, docker container can be accessed without the requirement of port forwarding.
 This option should be carefully considered as all ports will be open.

 ```
 version: '3.9'